The Seljuk Han of Anatolia

 Ibn Bibi.
 Saljuqname (13th c.)

 Al-Husain ibn Muhammad al-Munshi al-Jafari er-Rugadi, aka Ibn Bibi, wrote a great Persian prose chronicle entitled "al-Awamir al-alaiyya" sometime in the 13th c.
-It describes the major events in Asia Minor and Cilicia for the period of 1192-1282.
+In his role as the court historian of Alaeddin Keykubad, he was charged to document all the events of his reign, as well as the events immediately preceding it.
+His text describes the major events in Asia Minor and Cilicia for the period of 1192-1282.
 The original copy, held in the Istanbul Aya Sofia Library (no. 2985), has not been published.
 An abridgement of it, also in Persian, was completed by the author's brother, Amir Nasir al-Din Yahya.
 This abridgement was published by T. Houtsma as the 4th volume of the important corpus called Recueil des textes relatifs à l'histoire des Seldjoucides.
 Houtsma's copy, in Persian, is used by many historians as an almost unique source for the history of the Seljuks of Anatolia.
 The abridgement was made with great care and contains almost all the information of the original.
 A Turkish translation of Ibn Bibi was done by M. Nuri Gencosman (Anadolu Selçuki Devleti Tarihi, Ankara: Uzluk Basimevi, 1941), and another by Prof. Dr. Mürsel Öztürk in 1996 (El Evamirü'l-Ala'iye, Fi'l-Umuri'l-Alai'iye (Selçuk Name), Ankara: T.C.
 Kültür Bakanlığı).

 The original was written in the highly ornate and embellished style of the times, and adopts an almost hagiographic tone concerning Alaeddin Keykubad.
 It must be noted that Ibn Bibi's father did not arrive at the court in Konya until 1231, so Ibn Bibi's discussion of all events from 1192 to 1232 are based on heresay and not direct witness.
-Despite this and several errors in dates, the account can still be considered as an accurate representation of the era.
+Despite this, several errors in dates, embellishments and omissions, the account can still be considered as an reliable representation of the era.

 Marco Polo.
 The Travels.
 Translated by R.E.
 Latham.
 Harmondsworth (GB), 1972.